ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 *Icons from https://game-icons.net/

 ---
-## Energy System
-There is a single (numerical) energy pool for each player.
-Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
-Each round, players get 1 energy for each of their energy counters.
-After a round, if a player had any unspent energy, they receive +1 energy in the following round.

----
 ## Card Types
 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items can have different subtypes that give them unique effects